Implementing Dictionaries

 The Challenge: Collisions

 You’ll learn more about the details if you take CSCI 0200.
-In short, there are a few ways of handling collisions: my favorite is storing a separate list for every index, but there are more sophisticated approaches.
+In short, there are a few ways of handling collisions: my favorite is storing a separate list for every index.
+Then, if two elements get hashed to the same location, Python can store them both in the sub-list.
+Searching now needs to loop through the entire sub-list, and with a good hash function elements are usually (but not necessarily) uniformly distributed between locations in the top-level list.
+It might look something like this:

 The important takeaway is that, in the worst case (all keys hash to the same index, nothing but collisions) searching a hash table is as slow as a list: linear in the number of elements being stored.
 With a well-chosen hash function, and enough space in the table, collisions turn out to be rare.
 With some probability theory, we could prove that the average case is constant time.
 It’s usually incredibly fast, and anyway never scales worse than a list.